Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-As shown in the next section, the irreversibility $\delta$ is affected by quantum coherence about the conserved quantity.
-To analyze the coherence effect quantitatively, we introduce the SLD-quantum Fisher information \cite{Helstrom,holevo2011} for the state family $\{e^{-iXt}\rho e^{iXt}\}_{t\in\mathbb{R}}$, which is a well-known measure of quantum coherence in the resource theory of asymmetry:
+\HT{As shown in the next section, the irreversibility $\delta$ is affected by quantum coherence with respect to the eigenbasis of the conserved quantity.
+To analyze the coherence effect quantitatively, we introduce the symmetric-logarithmic-derivative (SLD) quantum Fisher information (QFI) \cite{Helstrom,holevo2011} for the state family $\{e^{-iXt}\rho e^{iXt}\}_{t\in\mathbb{R}}$, which is a well-known measure of quantum coherence in the resource theory of asymmetry: